pydata/xarray/doc/user-guide/data-structures.rst

 ``station`` is used only for ``weather`` variables ``lat`` and ``lon`` are only use for ``satellite`` images

-Coordinate variables are inherited to descendent nodes, which means that variables at different levels of a hierarchical DataTree are always aligned.
+Coordinate variables are inherited to descendent nodes, which is only possible because variables at different levels of a hierarchical DataTree are always aligned.
 Placing the ``time`` variable at the root node automatically indicates that it applies to all descendent nodes.
 Similarly, ``station`` is in the base